YS Biopharma Co. Ltd. (YS) Stock: Navigating a Year of Stock Volatility

-Investigating a stock’s 52-week price history, covering the range of low and high prices, can provide significant information about its present state and future potential.
+The 52-week high and low prices can offer valuable insights into a stock’s current standing and prospects for future performance.
 YS Biopharma Co.
-Ltd.’s current trading price is -93.28% away from its 52-week high, while its distance from the 52-week low is -6.06%.
-The stock’s price range during this period has varied between $1.32 and $18.44.
-The company, active in the Healthcare sector, saw a trading volume of around 0.64 million for the day, considerably lower average daily volume of 0.75 million observed over the last three months.
+Ltd.’s current trading price is -93.17% away from its 52-week high, while its distance from the 52-week low is 12.50%.
+The stock’s price range for this period has been between $1.12 and $18.44 The company’s shares, which are part of the Healthcare sector, had a trading volume of approximately 0.73 million for the day, a number notably lower than the average daily volume of 0.79 million over the last three months.

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now